levent91/instagram-scraper/README.md

 The usage costs differ depending on what type of page you are scraping.
 Some pages, such as details, just need to be opened, while other pages, such as comments, require a lot of scrolling.
 You should roughly compare how long it takes to do these operations manually to get an idea about how to transfer usage costs from one use case to another.

 ### Free plan
 Apify provides a free plan where you can test your setup.
-You need to ask the support team to get access to the residential proxy as it is not included in the free plan.
+You need to ask the support team at `support@apify.com` to get access to the residential proxy as it is not included in the free plan.

 ### Profile scraping
 Scraping **1000 profiles** requires about: